littleosbook/aenix/doc/book/user_mode.md

-With this script we can write programs in C or assembler (or any other language that compiles to object files linkable with `ld`), and it is easy to load and map in for the kernel. (.rodata will not be mapped in as read-only, though.)
+With this script we can write programs in C or assembler (or any other language that compiles to object files linkable with `ld`), and it is easy to load and map in for the kernel. (`.rodata` will be mapped in as writeable, though.)

-We want the usual `CFLAGS`:
+When we compile user programs we want the usual `CFLAGS`:

     -m32 -nostdlib -nostdinc -fno-builtin -fno-stack-protector -nostartfiles
     -nodefaultlibs